Whynter ARC-122DS Elite Review

 We weren't huge fans of the handle design, finding it to be both difficult to hold on to and exceptionally uncomfortable.
-However, it is fairly easy to install the window insert.
-It does require the use of a screwdriver, but it allows you a ton of adjustability, able to adjust the size from 20" to 46" at any point you want.
+However, the window insert is fairly easy to install.
+It requires the use of a screwdriver, but it allows for a ton of adjustability, from 20" to 46".

-Next, we moved on to evaluating how loud each of the appliances are.
-This metric is responsible for 20% of the total score for each portable A/C, based on how each product did in two different tests.
-We measured the sound output of each unit with an SPL meter from four feet away and had a panel of testers rate the tone of the noise produced, looking to identify any particularly vexing sounds that might not be picked up by our SPL measurement.
+Next, we evaluated how loud each of the appliances are.
+This metric is responsible for 20% of the total score for each portable AC, based on how each product did in two different tests.
+We measured the sound output of each unit with an SPL meter from four feet away and then had a panel of testers rate the tone of the noise produced, looking to identify any particularly vexing sounds that our SPL measurement might not pick up.
 This portable air conditioner is actually one of the quietest and least acoustically intrusive products we've tested.

 This air conditioner measured in at 55.9 dBa on the SPL; one of the lowest measurements out of the group.

-Our panel of judges also didn't identify any noises that are noticeable aggravating, making this air conditioner a great option if you are a light sleeper.
+Our panel of judges didn't identify any noticeably aggravating noises, making this air conditioner a great option if you are a light sleeper.

 The Whynter ARC-122DS Elite is one of our favorite portable air conditioners that we have tested to date, easily meriting an award.
 It is very quiet, decently easy to move, and its dual-hose construction makes it one of the products best equipped to handle the hottest summer days.